alecmaly/blog/_posts/2022/2022-01-04-My-First-Wordpress-Site-Olgas-Therapy.md

 Sometimes it helps to look at sites you like and inspect how they are made.
 You can open the page source in your browser's developer tools to look for fonts/colors and use tools like [builtwith](https://builtwith.com/) or an extension like [Wappalyzer](https://www.wappalyzer.com/) for further details on the technology used on the site.

 Don't forget to use the SEO tools I mentioned above (Ubersuggest\|SEMrush\|Ahrefs) to look at your competition.
 Most importantly, for what keywords they rank for and what backlinks they have.
 These tools can be quite expensive, so it may not make sense for a small business to shell out the money for them.
-My suggestion is when you're stack is almost ready to deploy from a technology standpoint, sign up for the free trials and look for backlinks / keyword suggestions.
+My suggestion is when you're almost ready to deploy from a technology standpoint, sign up for the free trials and look for backlinks / keyword suggestions.
 Take note, and apply those to your launch plans.
-For example, I noticed a competitor was listed on a mental health services page on umich.edu, a very reputable/valuable backlink.
+For example, I noticed a competitor was listed on a mental health services page on umich.edu, a very reputable/valuable local backlink.
 These free trials can be treasure-troves of useful information if used appropriately.

 ### Branded Email

-Since I chose Bluehost as a provider and they have a mail server available.
+Since I originally chose Bluehost as a provider and they have a mail server available.
 I first configured DNS so we could connect to our mail server and send/receive mail.
 However, in the end, we decided to spend a few dollars a month on [Gmail](https://workspace.google.com/products/gmail/) since they are HIPAA compliant and have a [Business Associate Agreement (BAA)](https://www.hhs.gov/hipaa/for-professionals/covered-entities/sample-business-associate-agreement-provisions/index.html).
 See more on Google's HIPAA compliance [here](https://support.google.com/a/answer/3407054).

 I will add the HIPAA compliant email through Gmail is about $6/mo, although you may be able to use protonmail for free or at a lesser cost.
-Since my wife has been used to Gmail/GSuite through her past work, we figure this would be nice to reduce the already steep learning curve of starting a new business.
+Since my wife has used to Gmail/GSuite through her past work, we figure this would be nice to reduce the already steep learning curve of starting a new business.

 If configuring your own email server, you should be aware of DMARC/DKIM/SPF and the difference between IMAP and POP3.